1000 GIS Applications & Uses

 437. Spatial Regression – Building spatial regression to models for estimating the relationship between spatial variables.
 (GeoDa Spatial Regression)

-438. Zonal Statistics – Summing, averaging or finding the range, minimum or maximum in a given range.
+438. Zonal Statistics – Summing, averaging, or finding the range, minimum or maximum in a given range.
+(Zonal Statistics)

-440. First Law of Geography – Using Tobbler’s First Law of Geography in analysis- “Everything is related to everything else, but near things are more related than distant things.”
+440. First Law of Geography – Using Tobler’s First Law of Geography in analysis- “Everything is related to everything else, but near things are more related than distant things.”

-441. Semi-variogram – Graphing the variance in measure with distance between sampled paired locations.
+441. Semi-variogram – Graphing the variance in measure with the distance between sampled paired locations.

 444. Kriging – Interpolating unknown measurements using kriging and other techniques.

-445. Analytical Hierarchy Process (AHP) – Combining input layers and a table with a number of factors comparing their comparative weights to calculate a new layer as a linear combination of the input layers.
+445. Analytical Hierarchy Process (AHP) – Combining input layers and a table with several factors comparing their comparative weights to calculate a new layer as a linear combination of the input layers.

 446. Ordered Weighted Average (OWA) – Calculating the weighted average of a group of layers based on the order of values.
 (OWA – gvSIG)